Home Privacy Policy Feedback Link to us Site Map Forums

-Excel: Convert an entire spreadsheet to proper case in Excel 2003/XP/2000/97
+MS Excel 2003: Convert an entire spreadsheet to proper case

-Question: In Excel 2003/XP/2000/97, how do I convert an entire spreadsheet into proper case (first character in each word to uppercase and the rest to lowercase)?
+Question: In Microsoft Excel 2003/XP/2000/97, how do I convert an entire spreadsheet into proper case (first character in each word to uppercase and the rest to lowercase)?

 Answer: This can be done with a macro.

-Let's take a look at an example.
+Let's look at an example.

 Download Excel spreadsheet (as demonstrated below)